ntharani/linuxcfg/README.md

 	- https://stackoverflow.com/questions/5033547/sqlalchemy-cascade-delete

 ### Postgres Bonus
-- You know that Users table you built in Project#3/#4??
-The one with SQlite?
-The one that probably have no errors with queries but suddenly threw errors with Postgres?
+- You remember that `Users` table you built in Project#3/#4??
+The one with SQlite3?
+The one that probably have had no errors with queries but suddenly threw errors with Postgres?
-- ** USERS is a reserved word.
+- **USERS is a reserved word**.
 Avoid naming your tables as such.
 You can get around it by quoting "users" in your queries, but it's messy.
 I learned a lot.
 I've also lost more than a few hours that I won't get back.
 But I won't make this mistake again.
 - https://dba.stackexchange.com/questions/75551/returning-rows-in-postgresql-with-a-table-called-user

 ### Social Login (Project#3/#4)